Keto Thai Curry Meatballs

 - When the meatballs are done baking, make the sauce.
 In a small sauce pan, combine the coconut milk and thai curry paste.
 Stir and bring to a simmer.

 - Serve immediately while warm, topped with the coconut thai curry sauce.
-Delicious on top of cauliflower rice or zucchini noodles.
+Delicious on top of cauliflower rice or hearts of palm pasta.

 - Leftovers will keep refrigerated in an airtight container for 5 days, or frozen for 6 months.

 Meal Prep Instructions: Store in an airtight container for up to 5 days in the refrigerator.
 HEATING: Either microwave until warm, about 3-5 minutes (I like to sprinkle in a little water to help it steam and prevent it from drying out).
 Or reheat in a 350ºF oven until warm, 10-15 minutes.

 Freezing Instructions: Freeze the cooked meatballs in a freezer safe airtight container for at least 6 months.
 Thaw in the fridge overnight.
 Reheat either in the microwave until warm, about 3-5 minutes, or reheat in the oven at 350ºF until warm, 10-15 minutes.
 I like to make the sauce fresh when the meatballs are reheated.